simplykevine/zeno-project/README.md

-# Zeno AI - Economic Reasoning System
+# Zeno AI - Economic Agent

 ## Overview
 Zeno AI is an advanced AI-powered economic reasoning system designed to provide intelligent insights and predictions to support economic decision-making.
 The project features a Django REST Framework backend API with endpoints for user management, reviews, conversations, agents, tools, and runs.
 Interactive API documentation is provided via Swagger and Redoc.